Fritz Hartung (jurist): After 1945

 In February 1949 the authorities in Hessen (which after May 1949 would become a state in a newly reconfigured and relaunched German Federal Republic (West Germany) under U.S. military and political sponsorship) granted Fritz Hartung an advance on his pension entitlement of DM 275.
 With effect from November 1951, by which time he was 67, he received his regular public service pension entitlement as defined under Article 131 of the West German Basic Law code.

-After 1949 Hartung increasingly came to the notice of lawyers and legal scholars in West Germany as a commetator on criminal law and criminal process.
+After 1949 Hartung increasingly came to the notice of lawyers and legal scholars in West Germany as a commentator on criminal law and criminal process.
 Notably, he clashed in the relevant learned journals with Eberhard Schmidt over the Göttingen Mensur Case which had the effect of regulating and apportioning criminal liability in certain cases arising from duels involving swordsmanship and certain student fraternities.
 The Göttingen Mensur Case at times slipped into the mainstream media over a couple of years between 1951 and 1953.
 Prof. Schmidt, having spent a number of years detained by the U.S. Army as a prisoner of war, was now a Professor of Criminology at the venerable University of Göttingen, from where he contended that recognition of a "physical confrontation" [or duel] as a sporting contest was necessarily dependant on an assessment to that effect by the German Sports Association or some other organisation with authority based on the appropriate expertise and reputation.
 Hartung took issue with this approach, arguing in support of a traditionalist "pre-republic" view.

 In 1950 he took a lead in founding the Association of [West] German Arbitrators ("Bund Deutscher Schiedsmänner und Schiedsfrauen").
 The Association appointed him to its honorary presidency in 1952.

 Fritz Hartung was well past his seventy-fifth birthday when the West German government appointed him as an expert member of its Criminal Law Reform commission, of which he remained an active member for a number of years.
 The commission's work formed the basis for a number of major pieces of legislation between 1969 and 1973.